jevad/NLTKinstallForNlpClass/README.md

 (By the way, let this be a lesson:  Many things involving software development and data analysis are better supported when you're not using Windows.)

 <a name="easiest"/>
-## The Easiest Way to Set Up Python and NLTK on Windows
+## Option 1:  The Easiest Way to Set Up Python and NLTK on Windows
 * Use a pre-packaged "scientific" distribution.

 The easiest way to set up Python and NLTK on Windows is to use Enthought Canopy, https://www.enthought.com/products/canopy/ , or Continuum Analytics Anaconda, http://docs.continuum.io/anaconda/index .
 Both are prepackaged "scientific" distributions that come with a number of Python libraries, such as NLTK and NumPy.
 The libraries in each distribution are tested to work well with each other.
 These distributions are perfect for people working in the areas of machine learning, language processing, text processing or data science who wish to primarily concentrate on their specific fields of expertise and not on being expert Python programmers (although, they're good environments for expert Python programmers too).